 P.L.
 86-272 was adopted in 1959.
-At that time, Congressional proponents described the legislation as "a temporary solution" pending a deeper review of state taxation.
-Yet during the following six decades, the statute has never been revised or updated.
+At that time, Congressional proponents described the legislation as "a temporary solution" pending a deeper review of state taxation.2 Yet during the following six decades, the statute has never been revised or updated.

-As noted, the Work Group focused primarily on how P.L 86-272 applies to business activities that have arisen in the last two decades, including activities conducted via the Internet.
-This review resulted in the following proposed substantive changes to the Statement (as well as various non-substantive changes to promote clarity or modernize text):
+During the course of its deliberations, the Work Group focused primarily on how P.L 86-272 applies to business activities conducted via the Internet, although it also considered how the statute applies to other business activities that have arisen or evolved since 1959.
+This review resulted in the following proposed substantive changes to the Statement (as well as various non-substantive changes that are intended to promote clarity or modernize text):